 Berd PolyLight spokes are compatible with all standard hub and rim connections, so they can be built into any wheelset.
 Further, they can be trued and maintained in the same way as steel spokes.

-Polylight significantly improves the damping of road vibrations which makes for a noticeably smoother ride and reduces rider fatigue.
+PolyLight spokes significantly improve the damping of road vibrations, which makes for a noticeably smoother ride and reduces rider fatigue.
 Now you can rider faster and further!

 Fatigue is a process by which materials fail over time when subject to changing loads.
 Metal spokes have a finite fatigue life in bicycle wheels because of the changing load from the wheel spinning and from hitting bumps in the road.
-Polylight are less suseptible to this type of failure due to the superior properties of the polymer from which they are made.
+PolyLight spokes are less suseptible to this type of failure due to the superior properties of the polymer from which they are made.

 Strength and weight are not everything.
 PolyLight Spokes are also designed to take anything you can throw at them.
 They are impervious to UV exposure and moisture and resistant to general wear and tear and impact.